-The graphic below outlines a typical week in the life of a busy family man who runs a website. :)
+The graphic below outlines a typical week in the life of a busy family man who runs an online business. :)

 Obviously these are guidelines that provide a snapshot of the week.
 In reality, life isn't so easy to subdivide into neat little time portions.
 But a time chart is still effective as a tool to help you identify how you're using your time.

 Make your own time management chart using a simple spreadsheet, either online or off.